Centre for Student Support Services (CSSS)

 The Offices of CSSS

-The volunteerism opportunities include the Rise Against Hunger (RAH) food packing events and Mandela day activities which supports the social responsibility imperative of the office where students are able and impact communities through being part of various volunteer initiatives.
+The volunteerism opportunities include Rise Against Hunger (RAH) food packing events and Mandela Day activities, which support the social responsibility imperative of the office, allowing students to impact communities through various volunteer initiatives.

 Through its transformative projects, the Office facilitates the development of effective leaders, socially responsible and responsive global citizens and ambassadors.